PM issues call to arms to Tory MPs and says 2024 will see economy ‘bounce back’

 She replied: “What the Prime Minister wants is all of his Cabinet ministers and the wider Conservative team to focus on delivering for the country.”

-The Tories will be hoping the economic shift highlighted by Mr Sunak will boost its poor poll ratings, with Labour enjoying a sustained double-digit lead.
+The Tories will be hoping the economic shift highlighted by Mr Sunak will aid its poor poll ratings, with Labour enjoying an average lead of about 20 points.

 A further 2p cut in national insurance at the Budget failed to move the dial before the blows of former deputy party chairman Lee Anderson’s defection to Reform UK and a Tory donor racism row brought further unwanted headlines for Mr Sunak’s administration.